 The protocol is set to inactive as default.
-Enable the protocol on the control panel or Web Image Monitor.
+Enable the protocol on the control panel, using Web Image Monitor, SmartDeviceMonitor or telnet.

-Notes when using NetWare
+Notes When Using NetWare

 Form Feed

 Do not use NetWare to configure form feed.
 Form feed is controlled by the printer driver on Windows.
 If NetWare form feed is configured, the printer may not print properly.